 HLS playback is tested with the following players:

 Note that desktop Chrome, Edge, and Firefox do not natively play HLS, but their mobile equivalents do.
+Also, as mentioned above, mobile Safari and Chrome require HTTPS be used for HLS streams.

 Feature | Supported with HLS | Notes |